-house mouse searching for food and water in midwest home
+house mouse inside midwest home

 Mice